tuanvc/sample_app_rails_5/README.md

 # README

-Just a sample app which has been done in the process of learning Ruby on Rails
+Just a sample app

-# sample_app_rails_5
+It's done when I'm about to take a nap
+Hopefully, this is not crap
+So I can take another beautiful nap

+LOLOLOLO